5. SERVICES CALCULATIONS

 You might not often think that things like mailing a letter, dry cleaning clothes, going to a concert, or buying insurance can impact your ecological footprint, but they do, because all require energy and built up land.
 Money paid to house hold insurance agents goes to replacing homes that were destroyed.
 Clearly, the indirect effects of our ecological footprints extend a long way!

 Fossil energy is used for each of the 8 services listed in the spreadsheet (cells B114-B121).
 The standard formula for estimating fossil fuel land applies here, but note that the energy intensity ratio changes for each service--from a low of 1 Mj/kg for telephone service up to 50 Mj/kg for international postal delivery.
 This reflects the fact that flying mail across the globe requires significant inputs of energy.

 The calculation for forested land generated by housing insurance payments assumes that half of the insurance money goes to administration, and the other half goes to insurance claims (rebuilding houses).
-The figures for rebuilding houses are taken from the hotel category (excluding the operational energy part).
+The rebuilding houses figures are taken from the hotel category (excluding the operational energy part).
 Since rebuilding of houses does not include land prices, the resource intensity is doubled (assuming that half the cost of housing is land, and half is construction).

-Calculations of built-up land for services follow the same assumptions and data sources as those for goods.
+Calculations of built up land for services follow the same assumptions and data sources as those for goods.
 Please see the Goods Calculations for details.